ai-qntbd-qktbd/dryice-docs/docs/0-getting-started/2-ai-motion-capture/index.md

 # Run AI Motion Capture

+In this section, you will learn how to run AI motion capture.

 1. Select the video to process. then click the "Run AI Motion Capture" button.

     ![select video](image.png)